uzairmukadam/Trend-Sage/README.md

 - Key Methods:
     - fit(timeframe, steps): Fits a model and forecasts future prices for a given timeframe.

+### 5. DataAnalysis

+- Location: data_analyzer/coin_gecko_data_analyzer.py
+- Purpose: Using the engineered and forecast data, generates the analysis.
+- Key Methods:
+    - process(): Reads the engineered and forecast data and generates basic analysis.

+### 6. Visualizer

+- Location: visualizer/data_visualizer.py
+- Purpose: Runs a Flask application to visualize the analysis and predication.
+- Key Methods:
+    - run(): Starts the flask application.

 ---

 ## 🚧 Pending Work

 - Enhance the accuracy and reliability of forecasting models by fine-tuning key parameters.
 - Streamline the existing forecasting pipeline for better performance and efficiency.
-- Implement automation to forecast and analyze.
-- Create an interactive dashboard to visualize predictions, trends, and insights in a user-friendly manner.

 ---